MUSIC MARKETING

 The purpose of these types of posts is to build equity in the new and existing fans converting them to true fans.

-Posts that let people know more about you and what you're about.
-This could be simply sharing and interesting opinion to finding new and creative ways to create content around your music.
-These kind of posts let people peer more into who you are.
+Posts that let people know more about you and what you're about, or even provide value.
+This could be simply sharing an interesting opinion to finding new and creative ways to create content around your music.
+These kind of posts/content can help build true fans.

 GREAT EXAMLPES